 Research & Clinical Interests:

 As Clinic Director, Dr. Cellucci focuses on issues related to Practicum Training, Supervision and Ethics, as well as Service Issues related to Psychology Training Clinics.
-He is a CoA site visitor, served for many years on the executive committee of the Association of Psychology Training Clinics (APTC) and is currently the President of this national organization.
+He has served for many years on the executive committee of the Association of Psychology Training Clinics (APTC) and is currently the President of this national organization.
 He is also a CoA site visitor, and on the editorial board for the APA Journal, Training and Education in Professional Psychology (TEPP).

 He primarily teaches core courses in the doctoral program in Health Psychology related to clinical assessment and treatment, as well as supervising practicum.
 His research and teaching interests focus on Alcohol and Other Drug Abuse (e.g., motivational interviewing, co-morbidities, drug court), Psychosocial Issues in HIV Care, and generally Cognitive-Behavioral Assessment and Treatment for Adults with Emotional Disorders.